 It is rare that a bookmaker will offer correct score markets on sports such as basketball due to the high-scoring outcome of these matchups.
-Many larger operators, including bet365, William Hill and Paddy Power now offer correct score betting at half-time for football matches or at the end of the first and second periods in ice hockey.
+Many larger operators, including bet365, now offer correct score betting at half-time for football matches or at the end of the first and second periods in ice hockey.
 This provides punters with even more betting options to consider when searching for those value bets.

 Multiple Correct Score Bets